anttijuu/BooksAndWords/BooksAndWords/Persistence/README.md

 ...shows the advantage of *caching* the results from previous run in the database.

 If you run with the `--memory` option set to `true` in-memory database is used and no database file is created.
 Using an in-memory database is only a little bit faster compared to database in file.
-Probably performance could be improved by using prepared statements and other SQLite optimizations (left for the interested reader to implement).
+Probably performance could be improved by using prepared statements and other SQLite optimizations (exercise left for the interested reader to implement).

 ## Who did this

+The implementation is inspired by the book [Exercises in Programming Style by Cristina Videira Lopes](https://www.routledge.com/Exercises-in-Programming-Style/Lopes/p/book/9780367350208).

 * (c) Antti Juustila
 * INTERACT Research Group